Individual Retirement Account (IRA) vs 401(k)

 IRAs and 401(k) accounts are two popular accounts to help investors save for retirement.
 In this article, we compare their similarities and differences and identify top considerations for thinking about your contributions.

-Today, investors commonly have access to two retirement savings accounts: an IRA or a 401(k).
+Today, investors commonly have access to two retirement savings accounts: an IRA and an employer-sponsored account, the most common of which is a 401(k).
 Choosing or utilizing both accounts is a strategic decision on your path to financial freedom.
 Knowing the differences of these accounts and how to leverage them best can help you maximize your savings and help you grow your nest egg over time.

 Similarities Between an IRA and 401(k)